20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Implications for Dark Matter Annihilation

 \subsubsection{Uncertainties in the MW dark matter density distribution}

 The uncertainties in the density profile of the MW halo can be described in more detail as follows.
-Since the mass of baryons exceeds that of dark matter in the inner region of the MW ($r \lesssim$ 10 kpc) \cite{Sofue2009,Prantzos2011}, we can only extrapolate from the dark matter density at the solar system ($\rho_\odot$) assuming a halo density profile, but $\rho_\odot$ is uncertain by a factor of a few.
+Since the mass of baryons exceeds that of dark matter in the inner region of the MW ($r \lesssim$ 10 kpc) \cite{Sofue2009,Prantzos2011,Nesti2013,Portail2017}, we can only extrapolate from the dark matter density at the solar system ($\rho_\odot$) assuming a halo density profile.
+In addition to the uncertainty of the density profile, the estimate for $\rho_\odot$ has an uncertainty of a factor of about two centered around $0.4 \ \rm GeV \, cm^{-3}$ \cite{Cirelli2024}.
+In the case of a smooth density distribution ($\epsilon_\gamma \propto \rho^2$), a threefold uncertainty in the dark matter density at 10$^\circ$--20$^\circ$ from the GC changes the annihilation flux by nearly an order of magnitude.

 There are several other analytic functions proposed for the halo density profile, in addition to NFW, and the Einasto profile \cite{Einasto1965}, which is known to fit numerical simulations as well as NFW, is particularly interesting for the halo excess.
 When $\rho_\odot$ is fixed, this profile predicts a higher density than NFW at around 10$^\circ$ ($r \sim 1.4$ kpc) from the GC, and a shallower profile than NFW near the GC (see figure 2.3 of \cite{Cirelli2024}), which are in agreement with the trends suggested by the 20 GeV halo excess.
+Some reports imply that a more core-like density profile than NFW better matches observational data for the MW halo \cite{Nesti2013,Portail2017}.

 In addition to the uncertainty in the fitting formulae for the mean halo density profile in numerical simulations, individual halo profiles also vary depending on their formation and merger history.
-Furthermore, in the central region of a halo, the dark matter density profile may be affected by complicated baryon dynamics, and this effect is not yet fully understood \cite{Tollet2016,Katz2016}.
-In the case of a smooth density distribution ($\epsilon_\gamma \propto \rho^2$), a threefold uncertainty in the estimate of dark matter density in the 10$^\circ$--20$^\circ$ region from the GC changes the halo flux by nearly an order of magnitude.
+Furthermore, in the central region of a halo, dark matter density profile may be affected by complicated baryon dynamics, and this effect is not yet fully understood \cite{Tollet2016,Katz2016}.
 Finally, the effect of subhalos or any substructures in the MW halo should not be overlooked.
 Since substructures are more easily destroyed in the central region \cite{Kuhlen2008}, the signal may be boosted with an effective density profile shallower than NFW, in a direction consistent with the trends of the halo excess.